04 Aug CSA announces incentive scorecard results

-NORTHERNS CRICKET repeated their first place overall from 2017 when the results were announced of the Incentive Scorecard system for 2018 that rewards Members who exceed the basic delivery and compliance requirements of the CSA operating and funding objectives.
+KwaZulu-Natal Cricket Union brought to an end Northerns Cricket’s recent domination of the CSA Members’ Award when the results were announced of the Incentive Scorecard system for 2020 that rewards Members who exceed the basic delivery and compliance requirements of the CSA operating and funding objectives.

 A pool of R5-million is available to the best performing provinces in the three categories.

 KZN finished top in the youth category and were joint winners in the Strategic Focus category as well as the Governance and Administration categories.